Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

-For the ISO-ISO and ISO-EO models (i.e. for the models in which $\Theta_{\rm max}$ has a fixed value of $\pi$) the evidence corresponds to the likelihood of the model, that, in turn, is equal to the likelihood of the partially aligned case with $\Theta_{\rm max}=\pi$.
+For the ISO--ISO and ISO--EO models (i.e., for the models in which $\Theta_{\rm max}$ has a fixed value of $180^\circ$) the evidence corresponds to the likelihood of the model, which, in turn, is equal to the likelihood of the partially aligned case with $\Theta_{\rm max}=\pi$.